Ren0k/Project-Atmospheric-Drag/README.md

 ## Usage <a name="usage"></a>

+Before running the script, 2 notes:
+- 1) Try to refrain from using complex parts like rotors or robotic arms.
+They might not be picked up correctly by the script.
+- 2) Try to spawn the vessel from the VAB/SPH in a state as ready as possible for the profile creation.
+Some information is gathered from the craft file, and changing your vessel later might result in deviations

 There are 2 main scripts to use, found in the dragProfile root folder.
 'createProfile.ks' and 'useProfile.ks'.
 You start by running the 'createProfile.ks' script.